 Allied Health, Office Administration and Other Placements Program/Placement Coordinators submit placement requests directly to Learning Resources.

-In order to avoid any delays in your placement start date, please review the applicable information below regarding the pre-placement requirements at GBHS:
+In order to avoid any delays in your placement start date, please review the information below regarding two of the pre-placement requirements that may take time to gather: